Your

 Cooperative Council

 As a GENEX member, the council is your elected voice in co-op leadership.
-They are dairy and beef cattle producers – just like you – who are loyal to the cooperative and dedicated to the long-term best interest of this organization and its membership.
+The council directors are dairy and beef cattle producers – just like you – who are loyal to the cooperative and dedicated to the long-term best interest of this organization and its membership.

 Tier 1